-We had high winds here in North Carolina the last few days.
-The leaves are changing and falling, they looked so beautiful!
-And then, a little snow storm hit and knocked a ton of leaves off the trees and all over our yard.
+We had high winds here in North Carolina this week.
+The leaves are changing and started falling so rapidly.
+They were everywhere on my porch and looked so beautiful!
+Then we had a little snow storm and it knocked a ton of leaves off the trees and all over our yard.

 Fall Leaf Tree